 As the plant grows, it loses its initial leaves and forms bright green variegated foliage, similar to cornstalks.

-These perennial plants are originally small and thick but they grow up to become quite broad and linear.
+These perennial plants are originally small and thick but grow to become quite broad and linear.

 Flowering and Fragrance